-3.8 Non-Office Space and Exemptions for Space
+4.3.
+Non-Office Space and Exemptions for Space

-The property data collected in the AGPR is used to inform the annual Office Occupancy report, which is publically reported, as well as to support a range of different policy analysis tasks.
+The property data collected in the AGPR is used to inform the annual Office Occupancy report, which is publicly available, and to support a range of different policy analysis tasks.

-When reporting on the usage of area within a building, Entities (or PSPs on their behalf) are required to ensure that details NLA, subleases and all applicable non-office area are correctly recorded.
+When reporting on the usage of area within a building, Entities (or PSPs on their behalf) are required to ensure that details of Net Lettable Area (NLA), subleased areas and all applicable non-office areas are correctly recorded.
 There are 10 categories of non-office area available for Entity or PSP use, these are:

-- Non-Office Area C Basement or Inadequate Amenity - Non-Office Area D Police Station, Laboratory or Hospital - Non-Office Area E Specifically for Operational Activity

-- Non-Office Area F Public Facility

-- Non-Office Area G Judicial Chambers and Court Rooms

-- Non-Office Area H Areas Specifically for the Governor-General, Prime Minister and Parliamentarians

-- Non-Office Area I Emergency and Crisis Coordination Areas

-- Non-Office Area J Exempt Area

-- Non-Office Area L Shopfronts

-- Non-Office Area M ICT/Data Warehouse
+- Non-Office Area C Basement or Inadequate Amenity - Non-Office Area D Police Station, Laboratory or Hospital - Non-Office Area E Specifically for Operational Activity - Non-Office Area F Public Facility - Non-Office Area G Judicial Chambers and Court Rooms - Non-Office Area H Areas Specifically for the Governor-General, Prime Minister and Parliamentarians - Non-Office Area I Emergency and Crisis Coordination Areas - Non-Office Area J Exempt Area - Non-Office Area L Shopfronts - Non-Office Area M ICT/Data Warehouse

-Where an Entity assesses an area as non-office space, but is not able to allocate it within the current classifications for non-office space (Area C to Area I, or Area L or M), they should complete the Non-Office Area Category J - Exempt Area Application Form (located at Attachment B) and send to propertydata@finance.gov.au for consideration.
+Where an Entity assesses an area as non-office space, but is not able to allocate it within the current classifications for non-office space (Area C to Area I, or Area L or M), they should complete the Non-Office Area Category J - Exempt Area Application Form (located at Attachment B) and send to the Property Data Team for consideration.

-Where an exemption has been previously approved, Non-Office Area Category J - Exempt Area Application Forms are to be re-submitted to Finance via email with evidence of previous exemption and comments from the Entity to validate the continued exemption in the 2020 - 2021 reporting period.
+Where an exemption has been previously approved, Non-Office Area Category J - Exempt Area Application Forms are to be re-submitted to Finance via email with evidence of previous exemption and comments from the Entity to validate the continued exemption in the 2022 - 2023 reporting period.

-For assistance identifying whether office area in operational sites is non-office or usable office area, please contact the Property Data team at Finance via email on propertydata@finance.gov.au.
+For assistance identifying whether office area in operational sites is non-office or usable office area, please contact the Property Data Team.

-3.9 Inter-Entity Property Transfers - Machinery of Government Changes
+4.4.
+Inter-Entity Property Transfers - Machinery of Government Changes

-This process applies to all MoG changes between 1 July 2020 and 30 June 2021.
+This process applies to all MoG changes between 1 July 2022 and 30 June 2023.